HomeGlossary › Nutty Notes

 CAS NumberN/A — olfactory accord

-Botanical NameN/A — olfactory accord (hazelnut, almond, walnut facets)
+Botanical NameN/A — olfactory accord (hazelnut, almond, walnut qualities)

 IFRA StatusNo known restrictions